 because of many things happeningall over the world.

-And your job is, obviously,to look at the external threats
+And you're job is, obviously,to look at the external threats

 -Now, you can't comment onthis election, -That's right.

 Do you just like--do people ask you questions